dylan-chong/a-team-engr101-avc/README.md

     - Wrote an auto-pulling from git script for the pi

 <h5>Friday 13/05/16</h5>
+- Jonah
+    - Finally got the IR sensor working fully and tuned.
+It now responsed to getLeftDistance,getRightDistance and
+    - getMiddleDistance.

 - Dylan
     - Completely refactored PID code (from wiki) to be more useful as its own class
     - (with Andrew) Went over class plan with everyone so we all know how it's going to be organised